jeff1evesque/machine-learning/doc/programmatic_interface/model/model_generate.rst

 The ``model_generate`` session, is an implementation that generates a desired model, using previously uploaded dataset(s), via either the ``data_new``, or the ``data_append`` session.
-The required attributes, needed for the ``model_predict`` session, is sent to the ``/load-data`` endpoint as follows:
+The required attributes, needed for the corresponding session, is sent to the ``/load-data`` endpoint as follows:

 - dataset urls: ``json`` string, containing an array of ``dataset`` urls.